GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

     ```

-??? info "Fix the start point of the 5NM genomes "
+??? info "Fix the start point of the 5NM genomes"

     #### Circlator
     **One tricky aspect is finding a region that is present in all the genomes and is oriented in the same direction**